alexandregz/twofactor_gauthenticator/README.md

 # Two-factor verification

-This RoundCube plugin adds the 2-step verification (OTP) to the login proccess.
+This RoundCube plugin adds the 2-step verification (OTP) to the login process.

 It works with all TOTP applications [RFC 6238](https://www.rfc-editor.org/info/rfc6238).